 Seniors make two moves: a physical move AND an emotional move.
 Real estate agents usually handle the logistics of a home sale pretty well, but sometimes they miss the signs that a senior may be challenged emotionally with their transition.
 The signs show up in a variety of ways from resisting showings to wanting to overprice the home.
 They may seem needy or particularly moody.
 These signs are often just ways of “buying time” to think through whether or not the move is something they want or possibly to grieve the perceived loss of their family home.
 “When shared with the community representative, family members, and addressed directly with the client, most seniors will resolve their concerns and move forward.
 When left to deal with it on their own, they may experience undo stress, anxiety, depression, and often a change of heart about moving all together.”

 When an older adult decides to make a move to a senior community, it doesn’t happen overnight.
 They have often spent a significant period of time considering their move.
 When safety or health concerns are involved, the family is frequently involved in the decision making and have lovingly encouraged the move as well.
 What the client needs during the transition is support and affirmation that they are making the right decision.
 “I had a REALTOR once who said to a client, ‘Why are you moving to that old folks home when you are so young?’ and that was all that was needed for the resident to say, ‘no way.
 I’m not old and I am not moving to an old folks home.’”

 The agent meant no harm and was probably attempting a compliment, however, without knowing it and in one comment, totally reversed the work that had been done.

 When agents call on senior communities they often expect to receive referrals from the marketing and sales representatives without having offered anything in return.
 “REALTORS are always asking us for referrals, but they never seem to refer anyone to us.”

-Always affirm and support the client for making a tough decision.
-Empower them to do what they believe is in their best interest.
+- Always affirm and support the client for making a tough decision.